chrisnoonan98675/site/xl-release/concept/xl-release-release-overview.markdown

 - release overview
 ---

 In XL Release, go to **Releases** > **Overview** to see the list of releases that you have permission to view and that are currently active (including releases that are planned, in progress, and failed).
-Here, you can see where each release is in its [lifecycle](/xl-release/concept/release-life-cycle.html), as well as status flags that have been set on releases.
+Here, you can see the [status](/xl-release/concept/release-life-cycle.html) of each release, as well as any status flags that have been set.

 ![Release Overview](../images/release-overview.png)